aliyun/oss-browser/README.md

 - rename
 - search for
 - preview an object
-- modify the ACL or set an HTTP header of an object.
+- modify the ACL or set an HTTP header of an item.

 ## Debugging